-Secret documents reveal how China mass detention camps work
+Mass surveillance system flags Uighurs for detention camps

 Some former detainees recalled being summoned by officers and told their names were listed for detention.
 From there, people were funneled into different parts of the system, from house arrest to detention centers with three levels of monitoring to, at its most extreme, prison.

 Experts say the detentions are a clear violation of China’s own laws and constitution.
-Maggie Lewis, a professor of Chinese law at Seton Hall University, said the Communist Party is circumventing the Chinese legal system in Xinjiang.
+Margaret Lewis, a professor of Chinese law at Seton Hall University, said the Communist Party is circumventing the Chinese legal system in Xinjiang.

 “Once you’re stamped as an enemy, the gloves go off,” she said.
 “They’re not even trying to justify this legally….This is arbitrary.”